-The palm oil journey begins in producing countries where oil palm trees are planted.
+The palm oil journey begins in producing countries where oil palms are planted.
 These trees start producing fruits only after 2-3 years after planting.
 If individual fruits start falling off, then this means they are ready for harvest.

 A next step in this journey is producing the oil.
 For this purpose, the fruit bunches are treated with steam.
 This is an important step as it eliminates any bacteria and puts a stop to enzyme activity.
 In this way, the degradation of the fruit is brought to an end.